Koredotcom/docs/docs/xo/automation/intelligence/event-handling.md

 * You can define language-specific messages;
 * If a message is deleted from an Event for a specific language then it will be removed from all other languages of the VA;
 * If a message is added for a language then the message would be added in all other languages using the same content;
-* If a message is modified in a language, then the modifications will be applied for that language alone. <a href="https://docsinternal-kore.github.io/docs/xo/web-mobile-SDK-message-formatting-and-templates/" target="_blank">Learn more</a>.
+* If a message is modified in a language, then the modifications will be applied for that language alone.
+[Learn more](/docs/xo/web-mobile-SDK-message-formatting-and-templates/){target="_blank"}.

 ## Event Types